carlosplanchon/spidercreator/README.md

 ### Main Workflow

 The user provides a prompt describing the desired task or data.
 1. The system opens a browser and performs the task based on the prompt.
-2. The browser activity is recorded during the session.
+The browser activity is recorded.
-3. The recorded activity is passed to the Spider Creator.
-4. The Spider Creator generates a web scraper (spider) from the recorded actions.
+2. The Spider Creator generates a web scraper (spider) from the recorded actions.

 ### Spider Creator Algorithm